 To foster review, concepts are organized by type of change:

-- Concepts that extend flexibility and usability of the code (RB)
+- Proposals that extend flexibility and usability of the code (RB)

-Draft and final proposals are available to view/download as separate individual files from the table below, or as a complete package:
+Draft and final proposals are available to view/download as separate individual files from the tables below, or as a complete package:

 |RA-1||Fenestration U-factor and SHGC.

 U-0.40 to 0.35 (CZ 2), U-0.32 to 0.20 (CZ 4-8); SHGC-0.25 to 0.2 or 0.15 (CZ 1-3).
 The lower SHGC would not apply if the orientation is advantageous or appropriate shading devices in place.

 |RA-1 Draft Proposal||None||N/A||N/A||N/A|

 Require either radiant barrier or cool roof in the hottest climate zones.

 |RA-2 Draft Proposal||RA-2 Final Proposal||Discussed in proposal||RE64 Draft Comment||N/A|

 Require heat recovery in colder climate zones when mechanical ventilation is required.